Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-Conversely, due to the fact that $C(Y)$ is commutative, one has that which is clearly a two-sided ideal in $C(Y)$, and one may prove that it consists precisely of the continuous functions on $Y$ vanishing on $\pi \inv (\{x\})$.
-Under the hypothesis that the latter is a singleton, say we deduce that $\Lx $ is a maximal ideal, namely the ideal of $C(Y)$ formed by the functions vanishing on $y$.
+which is clearly a two-sided ideal in $C(Y)$, and one may prove that it consists precisely of the continuous functions on $Y$ vanishing on $\pi \inv (\{x\})$.
+Under the hypothesis that the latter is a singleton, say

+we deduce that $\Lx $ is a maximal ideal, namely the ideal of $C(Y)$ formed by the functions vanishing on $y$.

 If $\psi $ is any state on $C(Y)$ extending $\varphi _x$, then $\psi $ vanishes on $\Lx $ by \ref {VanishJK}, so $\psi $ must be the character of $C(Y)$ associated to $y$.
 Therefore $\psi $ is the unique state extension of $\varphi _x$.
 This proves that $x$ is free, and the last sentence of the statement follows easily. \endProof